icebob/moleculer-java-site/docs/caching.md

 ## TTL

-De TTL is tje default time-to-live of cached entries in seconds.
+The TTL is the default time-to-live of cached entries in seconds.
 TTL setting can be overriden in action definition.

 ```java